 Ingredients to watch out for

 When choosing an imitation pancake syrup brand, read the labels carefully.
-You will want to watch for artificial flavors, thickeners, modified food starches and malt extract.
+You will want to watch for artificial flavors, thickeners, modified food starches and malt extract, similar to when looking for a gluten-free apple cider.

 While some of these may be safe because they are derived from corn, the label does not always indicate this.
 There is a possibility they could be a derivative of wheat or barley, which are not safe for a gluten-free diet.